-The Texas General Land Office has been sending this message across the state for thirty-one years, and Texans have responded.
+The Texas General Land Office has been sending this message across the state for more than thirty years, and Texans have responded.

 Due to tide patterns in the Gulf of Mexico, trash dumped anywhere in the gulf is likely to end up on a Texas beach.
 Volunteers record information such as the source and type of debris collected on data cards.
 This data has been instrumental in the passage of international treaties and laws aimed at reducing the amount of offshore dumping.